pthan1/romcom/README.md

 # RomCom

-Contributors:
-- Anthony Iacono
-- Phil Than
-- Robbie Jaeger

-Technologies Used:
+Mod 1

+## Abstract:
+This application creates random and custom romance novel covers.

+Users can generate random covers from existing stored data (click "Show New Random Cover") or create a custom book from user-added data ("Make Your Own Cover" tab).

+User inputs are stored and available for use when generating random covers (Note: user input data and Saved Covers do not persist on page load).

+Users can also save covers to display in a 'View Saved Covers" view.
+In the "View Saved Covers" view, users can enlarge the cover by clicking on it.
+To unsave the cover, double -click on the cover.

+## Technologies:
 - JavaScript
 - CSS
 - HTML

-Instructions:
+## Instructions:
-- Use deploy link or open index.html to start the application
+- Use the deploy link below or open index.html in your browser to run and view the application.

-This application creates random and custom romance novel covers.

-Users can generate random covers from existing stored data (Show New Random Cover) or create a custom book from user-added data (Make Your Own Cover).
-User input data are stored and available for use when generating random covers.

-Users can also save covers to display in a 'View Saved Covers" view.
-In the "View Saved Covers" view, users can enlarge the cover by clicking on it.
-To unsave the cover, double click on the cover.

-Deploy link:
+## Deploy link:
 https://anthony-iacono.github.io/romcom/

-Future Additions:
+## Future Additions:

-contributors,  instructions for running and viewing the project,  images/GIFs if necessary, future additions, etc. Think about what a user needs to understand and get the full picture of the application.
+- Clear input fields after submitting the form
+- Implement data validation & error handling
+- Enlarge saved covers on click
+- Allow users to drag and drop covers into desired order

+## Contributors:
+- Anthony Iacono
+- Phil Than
+- Robbie Jaeger